LuemmelSec/LuemmelSec.github.io/_posts/2021-06-05-I-got-99-problems-but-my-NAC-aint-one.md

 - Don´t expose unneeded ports.
 Pull the cables in the rack for not in use ports, or disable them switch wise
 - Restrict access to the systems.
 If someone is not able to get in between, he can´t carry out attacks
 - Awareness - Train your employees to ask questions and inform you, when they see a suspicious device hanging from a printer or stuff like that.
+- I heard people say to use a per client VPN solution.
+However I am not quite sure if this will work.
+All the juicy info still needs to be plain text, so that routers are able - well - to route the packets.
+So an attacker will still be able to set up the transparent bridge.
+He will however not be able to reach the "other side" of the VPN.
+This again would need you to have ALL devices being capable of doing VPN and that´s not going to happen.

+# Closing words

+So that´s it folks.
+I hope you enjoyed this blog post.
+If you have 802.1x in place to secure your network, you should by now know that it is not that secure at all.
+If you know of further attacks or mitigations please let me know.
+Also feel free to correct my mistakes.
+You can reach me on twitter [@LuemmelSec](https://twitter.com/theluemmel).

+Happy hacking
+LuemmelSec

 # References